Elephants Across the Globe Are in Crisis

 One of the most tragic realities is the drastic impact captivity has on an elephant’s longevity.
 In the wild elephants can live to be 60-70 years old, in captivity, the average life is cut in half.
 What’s worse is the primary cause of their early demise; the number one killer of captive elephants is foot disease, infections in the bones of their feet that become systemic and joint disease.

 Some Zoos need to be given a little credit, there are some that are trying to make a difference, expanding enclosures and providing a more natural diet but the limiting parameters and lack of sizable habitats cannot be disregarded.
-The end result of the multi million dollar expansions have little increased benefit for the elephants, it matters little if the space is 1/2 an acre or 3 acres, it is still woefully inadequate.
+The end result of the multi-million dollar expansions have little-increased benefit for the elephants, it matters little if the space is 1/2 an acre or 3 acres, it is still woefully inadequate.

 In our work with elephants at sanctuary, we have witnessed elephants that had previously been given months to live thrive, elephants isolated for more than 40 years become intimately social and keystone members of the herd and physical and emotional issues completely reversed.
-Sanctuary life can literally add years to an elephant’s projected longevity as fear and psychological burdens, decades old melt away.
+Sanctuary life can literally add years to an elephant’s projected longevity as fear and psychological burdens, decades-old meltaway.

-The impact of the ivory trade in Tanzania is staggering: up to 30 elephants a day are being slaughtered for their tusks, by the end of the year more than 10,000 elephant will have been senselessly killed in Tanzania alone, solely for the purpose of household trinkets and jewelry.
+The impact of the ivory trade in Tanzania is staggering: up to 30 elephants a day are being slaughtered for their tusks, by the end of the year more than 10,000 elephants will have been senselessly killed in Tanzania alone, solely for the purpose of household trinkets and jewelry.

 This is a global tragedy and it will take international efforts to resolve.
 The international media has profiled the catastrophic slaughter of elephants but the general public remains unaware of the horrifying reality.
-Most consumers of ivory are ignorant to the fact that elephants are slaughtered for their tusks, often dying slow and very painful deaths by poisoned arrows and spears.
+Most consumers of ivory are ignorant of the fact that elephants are slaughtered for their tusks, often dying slow and very painful deaths by poisoned arrows and spears.

-Human-elephant conflict is due to an ever-growing population that continue to encroach on the space of native wildlife.
+is due to an ever-growing population that continue to encroach on the space of native wildlife.
 The elephants are seen as the threat, although the issue wouldn’t exist if their only homes weren’t being taken away from them.
 Most of the areas this type of conflict occurs are poverty stricken and the rules created to protect the elephants’ natural habitat are ignored and not enforced.

 Different facets of this include injuries and deaths to humans, crop raiding, competition over resources with livestock and elephants being killed by humans.
 It is estimated that between 300-500 people are killed by elephant attacks each year and it’s becoming increasingly more common.

 forces elephants into smaller more densely populated areas, increasing human-elephant conflict.
 Forests are disappearing, elephant families are being broken up, genetic diversity is lost and ancient elephant pathways are broken and inaccessible.
 The world elephants once knew, no longer exists.

 It is up to all of us to walk through life, educated about the repercussions of our decisions, to use the knowledge that we have for the greater good of the world around us and to share what we know to create a positive change.